-Jill Phillips, mezzo-soprano, is currently attending the University of
+Jill Phillips, mezzo-soprano, is an adjunct instructor of voice at Luther

-in voice.
-In addition to her studies, she performed as an alto soloist with
+her studies, she performed as an alto soloist with the Bach Ensemble

 Jill has been an Apprentice Artist with Des Moines Metro Opera and made her mainstage debut at DMMO in 2013 as the Zweite Mägd in the company's production of Elektra.
 She has sung with Kentucky Opera, NANOWorks Opera, Cincinnati Chamber Opera, and Dayton Opera.
 In addition, Jill has been a Studio Artist with Wolf Trap Opera.